Joseph-Alexandre Pierre de Ségur, Viscount of Ségur: Revolutionary years

-In 1791, Joseph-Alexandre Pierre de Ségur inherited the bare ownership of the Hôtel de Besenval.
+In 1791, Joseph-Alexandre Pierre de Ségur inherited the bare ownership of the Hôtel de Besenval, using it as the editorial headquarters for the monarchist newspaper La Feuille du jour, which he published together with the journalist Pierre-Germain Parisau and Jean-Baptiste-Denis Després.

 After the death of his father, Pierre Victor, Baron de Besenval, in 1791, Joseph-Alexandre Pierre de Ségur inherited the bare ownership of the Hôtel de Besenval.

-During the Reign of Terror period of the French Revolution, Joseph-Alexandre Pierre de Ségur was suspected of being a pamphleteering counter-revolutionary.
-On 13 October 1793, he was arrested at the Hôtel de Besenval and imprisoned in the prison Port-Libre, as were André Chénier and other artists and writers of the time.
+During the Reign of Terror of the French Revolution, Joseph-Alexandre Pierre de Ségur was suspected of being a counter-revolutionary pamphleteer.
+On 13 October 1793, he and his secretary, Jean-Baptiste-Denis Després, were arrested at the Hôtel de Besenval and imprisoned in the Port-Libre prison, as were André Chénier and other artists and writers of the time.
 A friend of theirs, the actor Charles de La Buissière, managed to get himself employed at the Bureau of the Committee for Public Health.
 Charles de La Buissière destroyed the accusation file for Joseph-Alexandre Pierre de Ségur along with those of many other personalities of the Parisian scene, saving their lives.
 On 28 July 1794, Joseph-Alexandre Pierre de Ségur was released.

+Les dîners du Vaudeville

-From 1796 to the end of 1801, the Vicomte de Ségur participated in the activities of the singing society of the Dîners du Vaudeville, where he was known as Ségur le jeune (Ségur the younger), along with his brother Louis-Philippe, Comte de Ségur, known as Ségur l'ainé (Ségur the elder).
+From 1796 to the end of 1801, the Vicomte de Ségur participated in the activities of the Société: Les dîners du Vaudeville, a singing society, where he was known as Ségur le jeune (Ségur the younger), along with his brother Louis Philippe, Comte de Ségur, known as Ségur l'ainé (Ségur the elder).
+Joseph-Alexandre Pierre de Ségur, his brother Louis Philippe and Louis Philippe's father Philippe Henri, Marquis de Ségur, as well as Jean-Baptiste-Denis Després, the Vicomte de Ségur's secretary, were founding members of the society, which was founded on 23 September 1796.